aws-samples/eks-workshop-v2/website/docs/troubleshooting/pod/pod_stuck.md

 General, troubleshooting workflow of pods stuck in ContainerCreating state is to check pod events and for volume mount issues:

 - Check the volume claim used by the pod and identify the type of volume used.
-- Then check the csi driver used for that volume and check the requiements to use that volume in EKS pods at https://docs.aws.amazon.com/eks/latest/userguide/storage.html
+- Then check the csi driver used for that volume and check the requirements to use that volume in EKS pods at [EKS Storage](https://docs.aws.amazon.com/eks/latest/userguide/storage.html)
 - Confirm that all the requiements mentioned in the corresponding storage type document are met.
 - Further check for troubleshooting guide of that CSI driver if exists.
-For example, to check mount issues of EFS with EKS there is a troubleshooting guide at https://repost.aws/knowledge-center/eks-troubleshoot-efs-volume-mount-issues
+For example, to check mount issues of EFS with EKS there is a troubleshooting guide at [EFS CSi Driver](https://repost.aws/knowledge-center/eks-troubleshoot-efs-volume-mount-issues)